-The Rapid7 connector gathers data about device security from either a cloud or on-premises instance of Rapid7.
+The Rapid7 connector gathers data about device security from an on-premises instance of Rapid7.
 It uses the InsightVM API V3.

 A Rapid7 connector has the following options: